IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 - On a **2-3**, Nothing happens, and the scroll disintegrates as normal.
 - On a **4** or higher, make an Intelligence check with a DC equal to the level of the Spell Scroll.
 As a bonus to this roll, add either your Wisdom or Charisma modifier.
 If you succeed, the Spell Scroll is not consumed.

-This die increases to 1d6 at Tactitician level 14.
+This die increases to 1d6 at Tactician level 14.

 #### Level 11: Unpredictable Scribing
 In addition to duplicating a Spell Scroll, you can now attempt to scribe Spell Scrolls with unpredictable effects.
 Doing so uses the same rules for "Scribing Spell Scrolls" (see PHB chapter 6) for the creation of the new scroll.